vitejs/vite/docs/guide/features.md

 })
 ```

+The worker detection will only work if the `new URL()` constructor is used directly inside the `new Worker()` declaration.
+Additionally, all options parameters must be static values (i.e. string literals).

 ### Import with Query Suffixes

 A web worker script can be directly imported by appending `?worker` or `?sharedworker` to the import request.
 The default export will be a custom worker constructor: